Engineers frustrated with rails even as others get sick time

 “We’re going to have locomotive engineers and conductors making a choice of whether to work sick and handle some of the most dangerous items that any transportation group handles, but they’re going to work sick or be subject to attendance policies,” said Mark Wallace, BLET’s second-highest official.

-Already more that one third of all rail workers industrywide have gained paid sick time since the start of the year.
+Already more than one-third of all rail workers industrywide have gained paid sick time since the start of the year.
 On CSX and Norfolk Southern, the portion of workers who now have sick time is closer to two-thirds.

 But more needs to be done, and without concessions, the Vermont independent said.